chicago-police-violence/data/README.md

 # How the data are processed

+See the documentation `main.pdf` for an in-depth discussion of the data cleaning and linking.
-In more detail, the `make` command will result in two primary data processing steps.
+In brief, the `make` command will result in two primary data processing steps.
-First, in the **parsing** step, the raw Excel files are converted to `.csv` files and field names are uniformized across files.
-Then in the **linking** step, records of officers appearing in the different data files are linked by cleaning and matching their attributes, removing erroneous entries, etc. The linking step produces the final clean data files listed above.
+First, in the **cleaning** step, the raw Excel files are converted to `.csv` files and field names are uniformized across files.
+To perform *just* the cleaning step, run the following command in the repository root folder:

-## Parsing

-In the first stage, the raw Excel files are parsed and converted to `.csv` files for easier later processing.
-This stage can be run individually by running

 ```console
 make prepare
 ```

-in the repository root folder.
-This will create and populate the `parsed` folder.

-*todo: discuss the code and its structure here*

-Virtually no decision is made at this stage regarding cleaning or interpreting the data beyond uniformizing field names across datasets.
-Hence, even if you are not willing to use or trust the output of the later processing stages, there is probably no reason not to use the output of this stage as opposed to working directly with the original data.

-## Linking
+This will create a `tidy/` folder containing cleaned versions of the original raw data.

+Second, in the **linking** step, records of officers appearing in the different data files are linked by cleaning and matching their attributes, removing erroneous entries, etc. The linking step produces the final clean data files listed above.
+To perform *just* the linking step (after you have already run the cleaning step), the following command in the repository root folder:
 ```console
 make finalize
 ```

-*todo: discuss the code and its structure here*
+This will create a `final/` folder containing the final cleaned and linked version of the data.

 # License